Is The Ordinary worth it editorial flat lay — amber dropper bottles on white marble

 The Bottom Line on The Ordinary

 The Ordinary is worth it -- selectively.
-Buy the Niacinamide 10% + Zinc 1%, HA 2% + B5, Buffet Peptide Serum, and Retinol 0.5% in Squalane.
-These four products ($50 total) form one of the most effective anti-aging and barrier routines available on Amazon at any price point.
+Buy the Niacinamide 10% + Zinc 1%, HA 2% + B5, Buffet Peptide Serum, and Retinol 0.5% in Squalane if those ingredients fit your skin.
+These four products ($50 total) form a practical low-cost lineup for hydration, oiliness support, and gradual visible-aging concerns.

 Skip Marine Hyaluronics.
 Be cautious with the Vitamin C Suspension 23% -- Timeless 20% is the better buy for most people.
 The brand's value proposition is real, but only when you know which products to focus on.
 The four above are the reason The Ordinary has the following it does.